Modeling industrial assets - Amazon IoT SiteWise

 Modeling industrial assets

 You can create virtual representations of your industrial operation with Amazon IoT SiteWise assets.
 An asset represents a device, a piece of equipment, or a process that uploads one or more data streams to the Amazon Web Services Cloud.
 For example, an asset device can be a wind turbine that sends air temperature, propeller rotation speed, and power output time-series measurements to asset properties in Amazon IoT SiteWise.
-Each data stream corresponds to unique property alias.
-For example, the alias /company/windfarm/3/turbine/7/temperature uniquely identifies the temperature data stream coming from turbine #7 in wind farm #3.
-You can configure Amazon IoT SiteWise assets to transform incoming measurement data using mathematical expressions, such as to convert temperature data from Celsius to Fahrenheit.

 You must create every asset from an asset model.
 Asset models are declarative structures that standardize the format of your assets.
-Asset models enforce consistent information across multiple assets of the same type, so that you can process data in assets that represent groups of devices.
+Asset models enforce consistent information across multiple assets of the same type so that you can process data in assets that represent groups of devices.
 In the preceding diagram, you use the same asset model for all three turbines because all turbines share a common set of properties.

 After you define your asset models, you can create your industrial assets.
 To create an asset, select an ACTIVE asset model to create an asset from that model.
 Then, you can populate asset-specific information such as data stream aliases and attributes.
 In the preceding diagram, you create three turbine assets from one asset model and then associate data stream aliases like /company/windfarm/3/turbine/7/temperature for each turbine.